 How Slots Work

 Slots are without a doubt the most popular game genre in the online gambling industry.
-With dozens of software providers hard at work creating new titles for us to enjoy and with thousands of games already available, maybe it is a good idea to take a more comprehensive look at how they actually work.
-Slots may be fun to play and simple enough for anyone to enjoy, but do not let looks deceive you.
-There are many factors to take into consideration in any given slot and in this article, we will cover all important bases on how slots work.
+With dozens of software providers hard at work creating new titles for us to enjoy and with thousands of games already available, it may be a good idea to take a more comprehensive look at how they actually work.
+Slots may be fun to play and simple enough for anyone to enjoy, but appearances can be deceiving.
+There are many factors to consider in any given slot, and in this article we will cover the most important aspects of how slots work.

 History of Slots

-History of SlotsThe history of slots is not as long as other traditional casino games like blackjack, roulette or baccarat, but it is no less important.
-The first record of a slot machine dates back to the late 19th century, developed in New York.
-It featured 50 different card faces, 5 reels and worked more what we now know as video poker.
-The machine was placed in bars and it did not pay out money, rather rewards came in the form of what the establishment had to offer, for example, drinks, cigars, etc.
+History of SlotsThe history of slots is not as long as that of other traditional casino games such as blackjack, roulette, or baccarat, but it is no less important.
+The first recorded slot machine dates back to the late 19th century and was developed in New York.
+It featured 50 different card faces, 5 reels, and worked more like what we now know as video poker.
+The machine was placed in bars and did not pay out money; instead, rewards came in the form of whatever the establishment offered, for example drinks or cigars.

-A few years later, Charles Fey created in San Francisco what we now know as a slot machine.
-Unlike its predecessor, this version of the game came with only 3 reels and it did away with the poker cards, adding in their place five unique symbols.
-It was done so that an easy and convenient payout system may be designed, a task which proved impossible with the poker machine.
+A few years later, in San Francisco, Charles Fey created what we now recognize as a slot machine.
+Unlike its predecessor, this version of the game featured only 3 reels and it did away with the poker cards, replacing them with five unique symbols.
+This change allowed for an easy and convenient payout system, a task that had proved impossible with the poker machine.
 The new machine was called ‘Liberty Bell’, named after one of the five symbols.

-Over the years, slot machines become more advanced and more complex to design.
-It wasn’t until the 1970s when the first video slot games were created and after being approved by the Nevada State Gambling Commission, they become a real hit in casinos all over Las Vegas.
-Of course, with the rise of the Internet, also came online gambling and the slot format carried over perfectly in the new online casinos.
-Nowadays, we have thousands of unique and memorable slots at our disposal and fans of the genre will have a great time exploring all the different titles.
+Over the years, slot machines became more advanced and more complex.
+It was not until the 1970s that the first video slot games were created, and after they were approved by the Nevada State Gambling Commission, they became a real hit in casinos throughout Las Vegas.
+Of course, with the rise of the Internet came online gambling, and the slot format transferred perfectly to the new online casinos.
+Nowadays, we have thousands of unique and memorable slots at our disposal, and fans of the genre will have a great time exploring all the different titles.

 How Slots Work

-Slots rngMany people are under the impression that slots gaming is a simple concept.
-After all, you pull down a level or press a button, the reels spin and you see whether you win or lose.
+Slots rngMany people are under the impression that slot gaming is a simple concept.
+After all, you pull down a lever or press a button, the reels spin, and you see whether you win or lose.
 Granted, this does sound incredibly simple, but there are important factors to consider when playing slots.
-Before you can actually get down to exploring the genre, you should have a rough idea of how the game works and what are the driving forces behind it.
+Before you can actually get down to exploring the genre, you should have a rough idea of how the game works and what the driving forces are behind it.

-Whereas once fruit machines were entirely mechanical, modern day slots are software-based and the visuals serve only to be pleasing to the player.
+Whereas once fruit machines were entirely mechanical, modern-day slots are software-based and the visuals serve only to entertain the player.
 As soon as you press the button, the game decides whether you win or lose.
 This is done via RNG (Random Number Generation) systems embedded in the core of the game.
-Every time that you place a bet, the game generates a bunch of numbers which signify whether the spin was a winning one.
-This process is entirely up to chance and every time that you spin the reels, a unique combination is formed each time.
+Every time you place a bet, the game generates a set of numbers that determine whether the spin is a winning one.
+This process is entirely random, and each time you spin the reels a unique combination is generated.

 Watch Video about How Slots Work

 To verify the integrity of the RNG systems, software providers and online casinos alike have to pass government inspections and audits.
-Slots are the ultimate game of chance, as everything is random and there is nothing you can do circumvent that.
-This, in turn, means that anything can happen in the short team, with winning and losing streak being among the few possibilities.
+Slots are the ultimate game of chance, as everything is random and there is nothing you can do to circumvent that.
+This, in turn, means that anything can happen in the short term, with winning and losing streaks being among the possibilities.

 Symbols

 Slots SymbolsNaturally, we cannot ignore the symbols in a slot game; they are one of the most attractive aspects of the genre.
-The symbols that adorn the reels are what we watch out for when spinning the same reels.
-They make the difference between winning or losing, with certain combinations of symbols being more rewarding than others.
+The symbols that adorn the reels are what we watch for while spinning them.
+They make the difference between winning and losing, with certain combinations of symbols being more rewarding than others.

-Symbols in slot games are generally separated into two categories – basic and special.
-The basic type are simple to understand and they carry no interesting features.
+Symbols in slot games are generally separated into two categories: basic and special.
+Basic symbols are simple to understand and carry no special features.
 You simply have to line up several of them to win a smaller prize.
-They come in different tiers, with some symbols being more rewarding than others, though the lower the symbol pays, the more often it will appear on the reels.
-Essentially, there is nothing too interesting about the basic symbols, except when they line up just like you want them to.
+They come in different tiers, with some symbols being more rewarding than others, though the lower a symbol pays, the more often it will appear on the reels.
+Essentially, there is nothing too interesting about the basic symbols, except when they line up just the way you want them to.

-The special category of symbols, on the other hand, is there to spice up the general gameplay and introduce new features in the game that basic symbols would otherwise be unable to.
-There are generally three symbols in this category – Wild, Scatter and Bonus.
-The Wild symbol has the ability to stand in for any basic symbol when needed, allowing you to complete winning combinations.
+The special category of symbols, on the other hand, spices up the general gameplay and introduces new features that basic symbols cannot offer.
+There are generally three symbols in this category: Wild, Scatter, and Bonus.
+The Wild symbol can stand in for any basic symbol when needed, allowing you to complete winning combinations.

 Paylines

-Slots PaylinesEarlier, we mentioned paylines and it is time to give you some idea what we mean by that.
-Payline refers to the combination of symbols that you can form when playing slots.
+Slots PaylinesEarlier, we mentioned paylines, and it is time to give you some idea of what we mean by that.
+A payline refers to the combination of symbols that you can form when playing slots.
 In the early slot machines, a payline was formed as a straight horizontal line in the middle of the reels.
-In present day, paylines can be just about any form that you want, with various zigzag lines covering your reels.
-Granted, the addition of more reel also allowed for more paylines to be added, though the exact number of them is entirely dependant on the game in question.
+Nowadays, paylines can take just about any form you can imagine, with various zigzag lines covering your reels.
+Granted, the addition of more reels also allowed for more paylines to be added, though the exact number is entirely dependent on the game in question.

-Classic slots typically come with 1 to 3 paylines, whereas modern video slots feature anywhere between 25 to 50, on average.
-For each payline that you activate, you also have to increase the size of your bet by a certain threshold.
-While this increases your chances of forming winning combinations, it also increases the risk of playing as you are wagering more money.
+Classic slots typically come with 1 to 3 paylines, whereas modern video slots feature between 25 and 50, on average.
+For each payline that you activate, you also have to increase the size of your bet by a certain amount.
+While this increases your chances of forming winning combinations, it also increases the amount you wager.

 X-Ways to Win

-X-Ways to WinAn alternative to traditional paylines is the X-ways To Win system.
-Whereas paylines require you to spin symbols along a designated pattern, this system will reward you for hit the same symbol on adjacent reels regardless of its position.
-This system does appear to be friendlier on the surface and you will likely experience more wins with it.
+X-Ways to WinAn alternative to traditional paylines is the X-Ways to Win system.
+Whereas paylines require you to spin symbols along a designated pattern, this system will reward you for hitting the same symbol on adjacent reels regardless of its position.
+This system does appear to be friendlier on the surface, and you will likely experience more wins with it.
 The trade-off is that you have less control over the game.
 Since there are no paylines to activate or disable, the game’s minimum bet will be somewhat higher than on a more traditional title.
 We are talking about pennies here, so keep that in mind.

-Whether this system is better than old-fashioned paylines is up to debate, but it mostly boils down to personal preference.
-There is no clear-cut answer to this and you should give both a shot to see which suits you better.
+Whether this system is better than old-fashioned paylines is up for debate, but it mostly boils down to personal preference.
+There is no clear-cut answer to this, and you should give both a shot to see which suits you better.

 Types of Slots